Madhuresh-Fichadiya/Btech-sem-6-lab-solution/Lab_04 - Dashboard - Database Schema and SP.md

 BEGIN
     -- Enable NOCOUNT for better performance
     SET NOCOUNT ON;
+-- SET NOCOUNT ON: Suppresses the message from being returned.
+This prevents the sending of DONEINPROC messages to the client for each
+-- statement in a stored procedure.
+-- SET NOCOUNT OFF: Includes the message in the result set.
     -- Temporary tables for organized data fetching CREATE TABLE #Counts (
         Metric NVARCHAR(255),